leezhenghui/blog/arch/boostHighPerfServerWithEventLoopModel.md

     This model actually is mapped to the IO pattern -- Blocking Pattern

     Essentially, the insightful idea delivered by C10K problem lighted a way of using less threads/processes to serve more connections, how to do this? firstly, we need to unbound I/O operation from process/thread

+ ## Programming Models(is is good to mentioned here, maybe better to introduced this in the place which use it, e.g: problem section to explain thread-based pattern, C10K solution to describe the others two pattern)

+The C10K point out the thread-base(a.k.a process-per-connect) disavantage which prevent us to effeciently use the compute hardware resources,  especially the processor cycles.
+One of most interesting solution directions is pointed out in the research is to have less threads/processes to serve more connection.
+From programming models perspective, I am list them below:

 ### Reactor Pattern